mcshaz/false-positive-rates/README.md

 # false-positive-rates

-Simple explorations of false positives using R
+Explorations of false positives using R

 ## Project Status